A Happy Ending for This Adenomyosis and Endometriosis Patient

-That's how long Christine Eboli says she spent virtually paralyzed from the symptoms of undiagnosed endometriosis and adenomyosis, a condition in which endometrial tissue grows into the uterine muscle, damaging the uterine wall.
-Eboli says she spent days laying on her stomach as the neverending pain radiated into her lower back and legs and hampered her mobility.
+Three years.
+That’s how long Christine Eboli says she spent virtually paralyzed from the symptoms of undiagnosed endometriosis and adenomyosis Eboli says she spent days laying on her stomach as the neverending pain radiated into her lower back and legs and hampered her mobility.

 “Nobody could figure it out,” recalls Eboli, 49.
 “I had every test for everything.”

-She exhibited all of the classic red flags for endo and adeno: chronic pelvic pain, heavy periods, neuropathy, or nerve numbness and weakness radiating down her legs.
-And yet, the mom-of-two and Newton, Pennsylvania native says she didn't get answers from multiple OB-GYN's, nor the two orthopedic spine specialists whom they referred her to for that mystery back pain.
+She exhibited all of the classic red flags for adenomyosis and endometriosis: chronic pelvic pain, heavy periods, and neuropathy.
+And yet, the mom-of-two and Newton, Pennsylvania native says she didn’t get answers from multiple OB-GYN’s, nor the two orthopedic spine specialists whom they referred her to for that mystery back pain.

 “I cried tears of joy,” says Eboli, “because I knew I had something.”

-She underwent a laparoscopic surgery after a burst cyst landed her in the ER, but she says her OB-GYN didn't take any biopsies, instead of telling her that she "didn't see any endometriosis."
+She underwent laparoscopic surgery after a burst cyst landed her in the ER, but she says her OB-GYN didn’t take any biopsies and instead told her that she “didn’t see any endometriosis.”

 She may have no longer had her uterus, but Eboli’s gut feeling her surgeons left something behind was spot-on.
 Searching for answers, she Google’d and quickly found endometriosis excision specialist Dr. Tamer Seckin.